-Coffee ice cream pie is a well-matched dessert when we serve our Mexican Country dinner for our October Country Inn guests (check us out).
-The cinnamon tinged chocolate cookie crumb crust is particularly reminiscent of Mexican chocolate, and the rich coffee ice cream signals dinner’s end much the same way as a post dinner cup of rich coffee.
+Coffee ice cream pie is a well-matched dessert when we serve our Mexican Country dinner for our October Country Inn guests.
+The cinnamon tinged chocolate cookie crumb crust is particularly reminiscent of Mexican chocolate.
+The rich coffee ice cream signals dinner’s end much the same way as a post dinner cup of rich coffee.
 As a special bonus, this dessert is really easy to prepare.

 - 1 package of chocolate wafers (we use Famous),

 - 1/2 gallon of coffee ice cream (we use Breyers)